CardonaEA/code-image-analysis-c-elegans/nanoclusters-fitting/README.md

     parameter.pdf_Band_Width = 40;  % kernel band width
     parameter.peak_fixed     = 1;   % fixed peak at boundary: force curved-fitted parameters of calibration data to be fixed in the skewed gaussian model (Yes=1, No=0). parameter.pdf_start      = 0;   % starting pdf from 0
+    parameter.separation     = 1.4; % controls the separation between dissolved and clustered curves

     % show plots of fitted data
     show.plots           = 0; % Yes= 1, No=0